sardana-org/sardana/doc/how_to_release.md

    python setup.py sdist bdist_wheel
    twine upload dist/*
    ```
+9. Merge also the  `release-XXX` branch into develop, and bump the version of
+   develop with `bumpversion patch`
 10. Complete GitHub release (upload artifacts, edit text)
 11. Create news in www.tango-controls.org
     1. On the News page click on Submit a news and fill up the form (if it doesn't work, try opening in new tab):